South Waldo Shelter

 Directions

-From Oakridge, travel east on Highway 58 for 23.3 miles from the intersection of Crestview Street.
-Turn left on Waldo Lake Road (Forest Road 5897) and travel 6.7 miles to Forest Road 5896.
-Turn left onto Forest Road 5896 and travel 2 miles to the day use parking area.
+From Oakridge, travel east on Highway 58 for 23.3 miles.
+Turn left on Waldo Lake Road/Forest Road 5897 and travel 6.7 miles to Forest Road 5896.
+Turn left and travel 2 miles to the day use parking area.
 The shoreline trail heading south past the day use area leads to South Waldo Shelter.
-Winter access: Park at Gold Lake Sno-Park and ski/snowshoe approximately 3.9 miles following marked trails via Gold Lake Road and trail system.
+Winter access is via Gold Lake Sno-Park following Gold Lake Road and Trail to Waldo Lake Road, then the marked trail approximately 3.9 miles to the shelter.

 Amenities